woocommerce/google-listings-and-ads/readme.txt

 * Tweak - Ability to filter products for syncing via `gla_filter_product_query_args` apply_filters hook.
 * Update - Show validation errors on steps 2 and 3 of the onboarding flow when unable to continue.

-= 2.5.0 - 2023-07-18 =
-* Tweak - Add Tip with information with Campaign assets are imported.
-* Tweak - Provide more detailed error reasons when unable to complete site verification for the Google Merchant Center account being connected in the onboarding flow.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).